Lewis A. Brigham: Congress

 He was elected as a Republican to the Forty-sixth Congress, serving in office from March 4, 1879 – March 4, 1881, but was an unsuccessful candidate for reelection in 1880 to the Forty-eighth Congress.

+Death and burial

 After leaving Congress, he resumed the practice of law in New York City.
 He died in Jersey City on February 19, 1885, and was interred in Old Bergen Church Cemetery.